Brooks Adrenaline GTS 23 Review

 Weight

-This is one of the heaviest shoes in the test, which is to be expected.
+This is one of the heavier shoes we tested, which is to be expected.
 It packs a lot of motion support features and a comfortable upper, so weight penalties are par for the course.
-Weighing in at 10.57 ounces for a US men's 10.5, this is clearly not a light daily trainer.
-But we were impressed by how similar in weight the Adrenaline is to the non-stability Ghost 15.
+Weighing in at 10.57 ounces (per shoe) for a US men's 10.5, this is clearly not a light daily trainer.
+But we were impressed by how similar in weight the Adrenaline is to the non-stability Ghost 15 (which weighs 10.31 ounces).

 Should You Buy the Brooks Adrenaline GTS 23?

 We think that this is the best all-around stability shoe in our lineup.
 If you want stability and support features, this is a good choice.
 If you don't need or want those supportive features, there are far more enjoyable shoes out there.
 The Adrenaline works well for longer and easy runs, but other neutral shoes offer decent stability that our testers prefer for workouts.
-But if you just want one shoe and need reliable stability, get this one.
+But if you just want one shoe and need reliable stability, this is a good option.

 What Other Running Shoes Should You Consider?

-The Asics Gel-Kayano 30 is also a great stability shoe.
+The Asics Gel-Kayano 31 is also a great stability shoe.
 It offers a wider base and less firm support, which we felt made it more enjoyable from a comfort standpoint.
-The Hoka Clifton 9's wide base and plentiful cushioning feels quite stable when fatigue sets in and mechanics begin to break down.
+The Hoka Clifton 9's wide base and plentiful cushioning feel quite stable when fatigue sets in and mechanics begin to break down.
 It could be a great choice that's more enjoyable as a daily trainer.